We Couldn't Become Adults: Plot

 The story moves back and forward in time, between 2020 and 1998, showing Makoto's life, generally in reverse, focusing on his career and his past relationships.

 The story starts with Makoto falling into some rubbish on the deserted night time streets of Tokyo, with a friend on the street.
 His friend tells him that the 1% of the world are only happy because they are ignorant.
 This starts Makoto thinking about his life.

-It then jumps to Makoto at a farewell event for a long running show, hosted by Mitsuo Oguro (LaSalle Ishii) that is now finally finishing after years.
+It then jumps to Makoto at a farewell event for a long running show, hosted by Mitsuo Oguro, that is now finally finishing after years.
 He discusses with some people at the event what they are now doing with their lives.
 He meets one of the performers and he tells her he was a graphics person for the show.
 They stay over together at his hotel room.

 The story then reverts to an earlier time when he is with Megumi Ishida.
 He is now divorced from her, and breaks up with her, but amongst her taking her possessions, he sees a postcard of a sunset from an ex girlfriend.
 He keeps it.

 Makoto then reminiscences about various things in his life.
 He remembers meeting Su, at his regular hang out, run by crossdressing pub owner Nanase.
 He takes Su back to her house but realises she is a prostitute.

 He then reminisces about various partners, and he reflects over his life and his career.
 The story shows his career, moving backwards the company he worked for now bigger, was originally smaller and in smaller offices.
 He has spent a lot of his life working long hours, and has had numerous failed relationships.

 Mid point through the plot, Makato gets a Facebook friend request from Kaori, the ex girlfriend that sent the postcard.
 He looks at her profile on Facebook, and finds that she is now married with children.
 Despite the fact that she never wanted to do the "ordinary" when they were going out, its revealed that its exactly what she did.
 She had said not to live your life in an ordinary way, but she had also said that life is about who you are with.